 You should be able to resume your normal activities within a day.
 Make sure to follow the recovery instructions given to you by Dr. Packard, take your medication as prescribed, and avoid doing things like drinking from straws or spitting, as this can displace the blood clot in your socket and cause a variety of complications.

 Symptoms like pain and discomfort, mild bleeding, and swelling/discoloration are common after the procedure and should subside within a week.
-If you notice these kinds of symptoms after a week or longer, you need to schedule a follow-up appointment with Dr. Packard.
+If you notice these kinds of symptoms after a week or longer, you need to schedule a follow-up appointment with Dr. Packard in Bowling Green.

 The cost of extractions vary, so it’s always best to schedule an appointment with Dr. Packard at Precision Dental to make sure you know exactly how much your treatment will cost.
 We accept most major insurance plans, and we can also go over your options for payment plans and financing to ensure that care stays within your budget.